ImTheSquid/OpenDropC/README.md

 ## Requirements

-libavahi (client and common), libcurl, libssl, and libxml2 are required for compilation.
+libavahi (client and common), libcurl, libssl, and libplist are required for compilation.